OdedMous/Medical-Text-Classification/README.md

 Problem:
 if the training loss is not decreasing, chances are the model is too simple for the data.
 The other possibility is that our data just doesn’t contain meaningful information that lets it explain the output

+Conclusion so far:
+- with only 2 categories the loss decresed from 0.6 to 0.2.
+- so maybe if we will do more complex network it will help for 5 categories.

 - Hyperparametrs
   - learning rate: use sceduler = scyclic learning rate
   - btach size